MAPF-Competition/PlanViz/README.md

 - Agents are in blue circle, with a darkblue dot representing their headings.
 - Squares are the tasks, which are initially marked in orange.
 Each task turns pink when it is assigned to an agent and grey when is completed.
+- The `List of errors` contains collisions and timeout issues from the Start-Kit.
+Double-click an error to move all the agents to one timestep before such error occurs.
 - A vertex/edge collision between agents $a_i$ and $a_j$ at location $V$/edge $(U,V)$ at timestep
 $T$ is presented under the format of `ai, aj, v=V/e=(U,V), t=T`.
-Single-click the collision in the list of errors can mark the colliding agents in red, and press `ctrl` while clicking to select multiple collisions.
+Single-click the collision in the `List of errors` can mark the colliding agents in red, and press `ctrl` while clicking to select multiple collisions.
 See agents 19 and 22 in the following figure for example.
-- `The list of errors` contains collisions and timeout issues from the Start-Kit.
-Double-click an error to move all the agents to one timestep before such error occurs.
-- `The list of events` contains information of task assignments and task completion.
+- The `List of events` contains information of task assignments and task completion.
 Double-click an event to move all the agents to one timestep before such event occurs.
 - When PlanViz is in fullsize, right-click an agent to see/hide its path.
 The paths are presented with a sequence of purple squares, with the locations where the agent rotates or waits being larger.